 I saw how welcome and accepted my children felt everywhere we went.
 I loved how confident they became talking to new people.
 They had so many interesting questions about the cultural differences, the temples, the monkeys, the palm trees, the ocean and the weather.
 My husband and I had to google a lot.

-I adopted many local customs and one of them included booking a 30 minute massage most days!
+I adopted many local customs and one of them included booking a 30-minute massage on most days!

 I changed my perspective and my whole travel experience changed.